Getting started with DataSphere

 Change the configuration using a prefix

-Increase a cell's computing resources using a prefix:
+Increase a cell's computing resources to the L configuration using a prefix:

 - Select the cell to change the configuration for.